dereklarmstrong/dereklarmstrong/README.md

 - Combining trusted battle tested tech with new ideas for something awesome.
 - Experimenting in my home labs and cloud playgrounds.

 🤝 Let’s Connect: Got a tech puzzle?
 Curious about the latest trends?
 Collaboration fuels innovation, and together, we’ll make magic happen!
-Check my profile for my socials and blog site.
+Check my profile for my blog site and socials.

 <div align="center">
   <br>